mstram/Rubyc/README.md

 README
 -------
-Rubyc is a programmable RedstoneChips chip that can run ruby scripts.
+A RedstoneChips chip library containing `rubyc` - a programmable chip that can run ruby scripts.

+COMPIL